web3goals/answer-2-earn-prototype/README.md

   - Connects their Universal Profile to the Mini-App using `@up-provider`.
   - Submits a question including text and a selected reward amount (0.01, 0.05, or 0.1 LYX).
   - The backend generates LSP8 token metadata for the question using `erc725.js` and uploads it to Pinata IPFS.
-  - An LSP8 token representing the question is minted via the `Question` smart contract on the LUKSO Testnet.
+  - An LSP8 token representing the question is minted via the `Question` smart contract on the LUKSO Mainnet.

 - **Answering a Question (Answerer)**